hombremuchacho/docs/source/index.html.md

 ```

 Campaign POST URLs can be set when creating or modifying a campaign (inside the
-Turnstyle dashboard), in the message tab > Advanced (found using the gear in the
+Yelp WiFi dashboard), in the message tab > Advanced (found using the gear in the
 top right of the modal window.

 If a campaign has a POST URL set, then when the campaign would have normally just